 The Company has a \$150 million secured revolving development property credit facility with KeyBank, National Association (as agent) and several other banks, pursuant to which the Company has pledged certain of its development projects and redevelopment properties as collateral for borrowings thereunder.
 The facility, as amended, is expandable to \$250 million, subject to certain conditions, including acceptable collateral, and will expire in June 2011, subject to a one-year extension option.
 Borrowings under the facility bear interest at the Company's option at either LIBOR or the agent bank's prime rate, plus a spread of 225 bps or 75 bps, respectively.
 Advances under the facility are calculated at the least of 70% of aggregate project costs, 70% of "as stabilized" appraised values, or costs incurred in excess of a 30% equity requirement on the part of the Company.
 The facility also requires an unused portion fee of 15 bps.
-This facility has been and will be used to fund in part the Company's and certain consolidated joint ventures' development activities.
+This facility has been, and will be, used to fund in part the Company's and certain consolidated joint ventures' development activities.
 In order to draw funds under this construction facility, the Company must meet certain pre-leasing and other conditions.
-Borrowings outstanding under the facility aggregated \$90.8 million at March 31, 2010, and such borrowings bore interest at a rate of 2.5% per annum.
-As of March 31, 2010, the Company was in compliance with the financial covenants and financial statement ratios required by the terms of the secured revolving development property credit facility.
+Borrowings outstanding under the facility aggregated \$86.0 million at June 30, 2010; such borrowings bore interest at an average rate of 2.6% per annum.
+As of June 30, 2010, the Company was in compliance with the financial covenants and financial statement ratios required by the terms of the secured revolving development property credit facility.

 Note 5.
-Preferred and Common Stock
+Common Stock

-On October 30, 2009, the Company completed certain equity transactions with RioCan, pursuant to which the Company (1) sold to RioCan 6,666,666 shares of the Company's common stock at \$6.00 per share in a private placement for an aggregate of \$40 million (RioCan agreeing that it would not sell any of such shares for a period of one year), (2) issued to RioCan warrants to purchase 1,428,570 shares of the Company's common stock at an exercise price of \$7.00 per share, exercisable over a two-year period, and (3) entered into a "standstill" agreement with respect to increases in RioCan's ownership of the Company's common stock for a three-year period.
+The Company in October 2009 (1) sold to RioCan 6,666,666 shares of the Company's common stock at \$6.00 per share in a private placement for an aggregate of \$40 million (RioCan agreeing that it would not sell any of such shares for a period of one year), (2) issued to RioCan warrants to purchase 1,428,570 shares of the Company's common stock at an exercise price of

+\$7.00 per share (RioCan exercised its warrant on April 27, 2010 and the Company realized net proceeds of \$10.0 million), and (3) entered into a "standstill" agreement with respect to increases in RioCan's ownership of the Company's common stock for a three-year period.
 In addition, subject to certain exceptions, the Company agreed that it would not issue any new shares of common stock unless RioCan is offered the right to purchase that additional number of shares that would maintain its pro rata percentage ownership, on a fully diluted basis.